What is the difference between assisted living and a nursing home?

 What is assisted living?

 In assisted living, residents enjoy the privacy of their own apartment homes, and couples can usually live together, even if one spouse does not need assistance.
-Whether a studio-type layout or a one-bedroom apartment, each residence includes a private bathroom and most have kitchenettes.
+Whether a studio-type layout or a one-bedroom apartment, each residence includes a private bathroom and a kitchenette.
 They are also maintenance-free, meaning residents won’t even have to change a lightbulb.
 Residents are usually encouraged to bring some furnishings and decor from home to help make their apartment feel comfortable and familiar.

 In addition to help with personal care, assisted living residents enjoy a wide range of social, cultural and recreational programs that encourage them to engage with others and stay active in fun and enriching ways.
 And just as important, residents and their families enjoy the security of knowing that staff members are available to provide assistance or respond to emergencies 24 hours a day, seven days a week.